 Loans to Governmental Units are made through the direct purchase by the Bond Bank from such Governmental Units of their bonds, notes or evidences of debt constituting either general obligations of the Governmental Units (the "General Obligation Bonds") or obligations of the Governmental Units payable solely out of the earnings or profits derived from the operation of a public utility (the "Revenue Bonds").
 General Obligation Bonds and Revenue Bonds are sometimes collectively referred to herein as "Municipal Bonds."
-A portion of the proceeds of the Bonds will be used to make loans to the Governmental Units identified in Table 1 of Appendix B by the purchase, at an aggregate purchase price of \$16,994,000, of General Obligation Bonds (the "2020 Municipal Bonds") issued by such Governmental Units.
+A portion of the proceeds of the 2021 Series 3 Bonds will be used to make loans to the Governmental Units identified in Table 1 of Appendix B by the purchase, at an aggregate purchase price of \$19,122,607 of General Obligation Bonds (the "2021 Municipal Bonds") issued by such Governmental Units.
 For a list of all of the Governmental Units that have Municipal Bonds outstanding that were purchased by the Bond Bank pursuant to the General Resolution and the outstanding balances of such Municipal Bonds, see Table 2 of Appendix B hereto.

 Impact of COVID-19 Pandemic.
 The global pandemic resulting from the outbreak of the strain of coronavirus called COVID-19 has negatively affected national, state, and local economies and global financial markets.
-In response to the outbreak, the Governor of Vermont declared a State of Emergency on March 10, 2020 and a stay at home directive on March 24, 2020, initially through April 15, 2020 and subsequently extended to June 15, 2020.
-Beginning in May 2020, the Governor began to issue orders permitting a gradual reopening of the Vermont economy, subject to certain limits and restrictions.
+In response to the outbreak, the Governor of Vermont declared a State of Emergency on March 13, 2020, which was extended multiple times, including on May 15, 2021, when it was extended to June 15, 2021.
+On June 14, 2021, the Governor announced that 80.2% of Vermont's eligible population had received at least one dose of the COVID-19 vaccine, so the State removed all remaining COVID-19 restrictions.